Lyd-W/beckminster-crest/README.md

 * As a user, I want to be able to contact the school regarding any absences.
 * As a user, I want to be able to find the schools social media accounts.
 * As a user, I would like to see the location of the school on a map to help with directions.
-* As a user, I want to be able to see what the school offers in addition to the standard curriculum supported with photos.
+* As a user, I want to be able to see what the school offers in addition to the standard curriculum, supported with photos.
 * As a user, I would like to be able to watch a video to indicate what Beckminster Crest can offer my child.
-* As a user, I would like to hear a students perspective of their school experience.
+* As a user, I would like to hear a student's perspective of their school experience.

 [Back to contents](#contents)